Enabling Binary Neural Network Training on the Edge: Evaluation

-Figure~\ref{plot:memory_saving} shows the memory footprint savings from our proposed BNN training method for different optimizers and batch sizes, again for BinaryNet with the CIFAR-10 dataset.
-Across all of these, we achieved a geomean reduction of 4.86$\times$.
-Also observable from Figure~\ref{plot:memory_saving} is that, for all three optimizers, movement from the standard to our proposed BNN training allows the batch size used to increase by 10$\times$, facilitating faster completion, without a material increase in memory consumption.
-With respect to energy, we saw an estimated geomean 4.49$\times$ reduction, split into contributions attributable to arithmetic operations and memory traffic of 18.27$\times$ and 1.71$\times$.
-Figure~\ref{plot:memory_saving} also shows that test accuracy does not drop significantly due to our approximations.
-With Adam, there were small drops (geomean 0.87~pp), while with SGD and Bop we actually saw modest improvements.
+Fig.~\ref{plot:memory_saving} shows the modeled memory footprint savings from our proposed BNN training method for different optimizers and batch sizes, again for BinaryNet with the CIFAR-10 dataset.
+Across all of these, we achieved a geomean reduction of 4.81$\times$.
+Also observable from Fig.~\ref{plot:memory_saving} is that, for all optimizers, movement from the standard to our proposed BNN training allows the batch size used to increase by around 10$\times$, facilitating faster completion, without a material memory increase.
+Fig.~\ref{plot:memory_saving} finally shows that test accuracy does not drop significantly due to our approximations.
+With Adam and Bop, accuracy was near-identical, while with SGD we actually saw modest improvements.
+Unlike Adam or Bop, the standard SGD optimizer is unable to adapt its learning rate during gradient descent, thus scaling in batch size means scaling in learning rate.
+This leads to the decline in accuracy we see in Fig.~\ref{plot:memory_saving_sgd}, where increasing the batch size leads to undesirable learning rates.
+Our method, on the other hand, binarizes the weight gradients, which effectively normalizes the learning rate from the effects of batch size scaling.

+While not of concern with regards to memory consumption, decreases in convergence rate are undesirable due to their elongation of training times and, consequently, reduction of energy efficiency.
+In order to ensure that our algorithmic modifications do not cause material convergence rate degradation, we inspected the validation accuracy curves obtained during our training runs.
+Figs.~\ref{plot:training_curves_all_benchmakrs} and \ref{plot:training_curves} exemplify these for the experiments whose results were reported in Table~\ref{tab:benchmark_acc_mem_energy} and Fig.~\ref{plot:memory_saving}, respectively.
+No discernible change in convergence rate can be seen in any of the plots, thus we can be confident that our proposals will not negatively impact training times.